JordanMSchall/Sogeti/README.md

 ### Overview
 This project is intended to provide proof of work for Sogeti Interview.

+### Final Note
+The requirements have been met this is the final commit prior to the interview.
+In order to find more what is theoretically left search the workspace for TODO's or use the built in TODO's finder.

 ### Requirements to be met
 Create order endpoint
 List all orders by customer endpoint